Doc’s Home of the Timeline Motorcycle

 Although other bikes have been customized for dealerships’ advertising, none have come close to Doc’s uniqueness.
 The Timeline Motorcycle could very well be called one-of-a-kind.
 It was hand-built and envisioned by Doc in 2009.

 Doc’s Harley-Davidson Timeline Motorcycle is a multi-engine motorcycle that shows Harley-Davidson’s engine advancements throughout the years.
-The Timeline Motorcycle has seven air-cooled Harley-Davidson engines that work simultaneously and supply the bike with its needed power.
+The Timeline Motorcycle has seven air-cooled Harley-Davidson engines that work simultaneously and supplies the bike with its needed power.

 Each engine on The Timeline represents a period in Harley-Davidson’s history.